cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

         actorSession.sendAction(action);
       });

-      /*actorSession.eventLoop is a async generator function, meaning you can use the syntax for await(const foo of generator()){
+      /*actorSession.eventLoop is a async generator function, meaning we can use the syntax for await(const foo of generator()){
           do stuff
         }